Mickey Ibarra: Community work

-Mickey Ibarra is the founder and chairman of the Latino Leaders Network, a non-profit organization dedicated to ‘Bringing Leaders Together” to establish relationships, build unity, and share leader stories.
+Mickey Ibarra is the founder and chairman of the Latino Leaders Network, a non-profit organization.
 Since 2004, the Latino Leaders Network has convened 92 signature events—the Tribute to Mayors and the Latino Leaders Luncheon Series across the country.
 He is the editor of Latino Leaders Speak: Personal Stories of Struggle and Triumph, published by Arte Publico Press at the University of Houston.

-Among his many avocations, he served six years on the board of directors of MALDEF, heads the Latino Leaders Network (a non-profit organization dedicated to bringing leaders together), and assists the Ibarra Foundation.
+He served six years on the board of directors of MALDEF, heads the Latino Leaders Network (a non-profit organization dedicated to bringing leaders together), and assists the Ibarra Foundation.